 Signs in older children and teens (adolescent hypothyroidism) can include:

-The symptoms of hyperthyroidism can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of hypothyroidism can be like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is hypothyroidism diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 They may also ask about your family’s health history and will give your child a physical exam.
 Your child may also have tests, such as:

 Blood test.
 These are done to check the levels of thyroid hormones.
 A child may have low levels of T4.
 This is the main hormone released from the thyroid.
 Or a child may have high levels of thyroid-stimulating hormone (TSH).
 TSH is released into the blood from the pituitary gland.
 TSH increases the size, number, and activity of thyroid cells.
 TSH also stimulates the release of hormones that affect a person's metabolism.